 The mean serum LDL levels are similar in magnitude across all age groups.
 However, there are significant differences in the percentage of each age group that is male.
 Therefore, if there is an association between gender and serum LDL this could cause effect modification or confound the analysis.

+Points: 2(-3, if the table is presented with the dichotomization of sex with their means, standard deviation, and ranges will be easier to find the confounding or effect modification.
+Didn’t clearly clarify why sex isn’t a confounding or effect modifier.
+For example, the relationship between sex and age, the relationship between sex and LDL.)

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.